scottlaurent/accounting/README.md

 ## <a name="installation"></a>Installation

-1) composer require "scottlaurent/accounting"
+1) run composer require "scottlaurent/accounting"

-2) copy the files in the migrations folder over to your migrations and run them.
-This will install 3 new tables in your database.
+2) run php artisan vendor:publish  This will install 3 new tables in your database.
 The ledger migration is optional and you should look at SCENARIO C below to determine if you will even use this.

 3) add the trait to any model you want to keep a journal for.